andrewvergun/cryptoplace/README.md

 ## Overview

 Welcome to Cryptoplace, the world's largest cryptocurrency marketplace.
-Cryptoplace offers a comprehensive platform for tracking and trading cryptocurrencies.
+Cryptoplace offers a comprehensive platform for tracking cryptocurrencies.
 Our user-friendly interface and real-time data provide users with all the necessary tools to make informed decisions in the dynamic world of digital currencies.

 ![image](https://github.com/andrewvergun/cryptoplace/assets/78305185/99d8edd4-e9d8-477b-a0ac-142488a28e14)
 ![image](https://github.com/andrewvergun/cryptoplace/assets/78305185/35963b64-c268-43a8-98f7-62b67c657b62)